 \section{Structure of optimal martingale transport in higher dimensions}

-We have studied the structure of the martingale transport in one dimension which minimizes $\E \,|X-Y|^p$ where $0<p\leq1$, and in particular have shown its uniqueness either when $\mu$ is continuous or when the separation assumption holds.
-In this section, we will introduce the notion of symmetrization of a transport plan, and then will present a variational calculus which will lead the higher dimensional problem under radially symmetric marginals into the one-dimensional situation.
+We have studied the structure of the martingale transport in one dimension which minimizes $\E \,f(|X-Y|)$, and in particular have shown its uniqueness either when $\mu$ is continuous or when the separation assumption holds.
+In this section, we will introduce the notion of symmetrization of a transport plan, and then will present a variational calculus which will reduce the higher dimensional problem under radially symmetric marginals to the one-dimensional situation.